-- 7.1 Content engagement Record the amount of time that a student has interacted with learning content, - 7.2 Number of attempts Record how many attempts students have made for each assessment - 7.3 Result of all attempts Capture the result of each attempt not just that a student at some point provide correct answers,
+- 8.1 Content engagement Record the amount of time that a student has interacted with learning content, - 8.2 Number of attempts Record how many attempts students have made for each assessment - 8.3 Result of all attempts Capture the result of each attempt not just that a student at some point provide correct answers, - 8.4 Data base time stamp of data -the regulator must interrogate the formula in the learning management system for determination of duration of learning and confirm that it is not fraudulently adding hours.
+There needs to be detailed scrutiny and proof of validation of duration data by the online system

 Policy writers must specify that a learning management system used to deliver training online does so at a level of granularity that allows auditors to view every single piece of data submitted by the student in relation to assessment whether that submission is correct or not.
-Also that the number of attempts and evidence of lockout after eg 3 attempts can be show with data evidencing how the lockout was overturned.
+Also that the number of attempts and evidence of lockout after eg 3 attempts can be show with data evidencing how the lockout was overturned and by whom.
+Most importantly that evidence of duration is and the way that is has been calculated is valid.